 Endometriosis may not cause symptoms or it can lead to severe pain.
 Whether you experience pain or not, 30-50% of women with endometriosis have a hard time getting pregnant.
 Dr. Anna Le and the team at Annandale Ob-Gyn have extensive experience treating endometriosis and helping women prevent infertility.
-If you have painful periods or pelvic pain, call one of their offices in Annandale or Falls Church, Virginia, or book an appointment online to determine if you have endometriosis.
+If you have painful periods or pelvic pain, call one of their offices in Annandale or Alexandria, Virginia, or book an appointment online to determine if you have endometriosis.

 During every menstrual cycle, the lining of your uterus, called the endometrium, prepares to nurture a fertilized egg.
 If you don’t become pregnant, the outermost layer of the endometrium is shed, causing menstrual bleeding.

 Endometriosis occurs when endometrial tissue grows outside your uterus.
 The abnormal growth often occurs on ovaries, fallopian tubes, and the outside wall of the uterus, but it can spread throughout the pelvic region.

 Endometrial tissue outside the uterus goes through the same monthly cycle as the endometrium inside your uterus.
 When patches of endometriosis break down and bleed inside the pelvis, it’s not eliminated through your vagina.
 Some of the endometrial waste may be absorbed by your body, but enough stays around the surrounding organs to cause inflammation and scarring.

 You may not have any symptoms, but women who do develop symptoms share the same problem -- pain.
 They experience:

 Other common symptoms include bleeding between menstrual periods, bloating, diarrhea, and constipation.